 As a rule, the country where you work will not collect tax on your wages.
 There are, however, some exceptions.
 The country of work may collect tax in a situation where Finland has no bilateral tax treaty with the country.
 Similarly, the country of work has taxing rights if a tax treaty with Finland exists and your Finnish employer has a permanent establishment in the country.
 If you are an artist, athlete or sportsman, the country of work usually has taxing rights regardless of the length of your work period in that country.

 If the country where you work collects tax on your wages, the resulting economic double taxation will usually be eliminated during tax assessment in Finland.
 For more information Elimination of double taxation — receipts of foreign-sourced income by a Finnish-resident individual.

-Contact the local tax authorities of the country where you intend to work to obtain precise information on tax procedures.
+Please contact the local tax authorities of the country where you intend to work to obtain precise information on tax procedures.

 2. Duration longer than 6 months

 If you work continuously for a period longer than six months in another country, your wages may be exempt from Finnish tax (in reference to the six-month rule).
 Wage income is exempt in Finland if all of the following preconditions are fulfilled: